gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 # Essentials

-Our information society relies on effective cryptography.
+Our information society relies on effective cryptography, such that we know with high probability, that
+- who we are talking to (authenticity),
+- no one else knows what we were talking (confidentiality), and
+- we received the messages that we sent each other (integrity).

 So your web browser warns you, when you communicate over an unsecured channel.